HewlettPackard/oneview-sdk-ruby/README.md

 ## Getting Help

 Are you running into a road block?
-Have an issue with unexpected bahriov?
+Have an issue with unexpected behavior?
 Feel free to open a new issue on the [issue tracker](https://github.com/HewlettPackard/oneview-ansible/issues)

 ## License
 This project is licensed under the Apache 2.0 license.
 Please see [LICENSE](LICENSE) for more info.